MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding

 \paragraph{Unified Visual Language Models} Pioneering efforts have made significant strides by enabling multimodal understanding and generation within language models.
-In the realm of generating visual content using VLM, many works \cite{sun2023emu,ge2023making,zhan2024anygpt,jin2024unified} have integrated VLMs with diffusion models \cite{rombach2022high} to achieve high-quality visual outputs.
-It is important to note that VLMs inherently lack the capability to directly produce visual content, the quality of the generated visuals heavily relies on the performance of the diffusion models employed.
-For example, Emu \cite{sun2023emu} uses the output of the LLM as a condition for the pretrained diffusion model, and then generates images with the diffusion model.
-Other works \cite{team2024chameleon,wang2024emu3,liu2024world} adopt VQ-based vision encoders to discretize images into a sequence of discrete tokens (codebook IDs), enabling the input of both images and text into LLMs in the same format of discrete IDs.
-The visual tokenizer is deemed a critical component in VLMs for interpreting visual signal inputs.
-Previous methods \cite{van2017neural,esser2021taming,yu2021vector,yu2023language} are proposed to convert image pixels into a sequence of discrete VQ tokens and then reconstruct the input image from quantized features.
-However, these discrete VQ tokens are exclusively trained on image reconstruction loss and are not aligned with textual inputs.
-Recent works \cite{team2024chameleon,wang2024emu3} have tried to directly adopt the above VQ tokenizer to encode images for both multimodal understanding and generation.
+In the realm of generating visual content using VLM, many works \cite{sun2023emu,ge2023making,zhan2024anygpt,jin2024unified,ge2024seedx,zhou2025transfusion, wang2024illume, huang2025illume+} have integrated VLMs with diffusion models \cite{rombach2022high} to achieve high-quality visual outputs.
+It is important to note that VLMs inherently lack the capability to directly produce visual content, and the quality of the generated images heavily relies on the performance of the diffusion models.
+For example, Emu \cite{sun2023emu} uses the output of the LLM as a condition for the pretrained diffusion model and then generates images with the diffusion model.
+Transfusion \cite{zhou2025transfusion} combines the language modeling loss function with diffusion to train a single transformer.
+ILLUME \cite{wang2024illume} proposes a self-enhancing multimodal alignment scheme to promote synergistic enhancement between understanding and generation capabilities.

+Other works like Chameleon \cite{team2024chameleon}, Show-o \cite{xie2024show} and Emu3 \cite{wang2024emu3} have tried to directly adopt the VQ tokenizer to encode images for both multimodal understanding and generation.
 However, since these visual tokenizers do not contain semantic information, aligning visual tokens with language tokens becomes difficult, and these models usually yield suboptimal performance in multimodal understanding tasks.

 {VILA-U} \cite{wu2024vilau} combines contrastive and reconstruction loss to align visual and text tokens, but it has convergence problems, requiring a specific training recipe and large-scale image-text pairs from COYO-700M \cite{kakaobrain2022coyo-700m} dataset.
 SynerGen-VL \cite{li2025synergen} introduces the token folding mechanism and vision-expert-based progressive alignment pretraining strategy for building a unified MLLM.
 UniMoD \cite{mao2025unimod} proposes a task-aware token pruning method for the efficient training of MLLMs.

 In this work, we explore a semantic-aware discrete encoding method for image reconstruction and generation.
 Our work reconstructs Siglip's visual features, which are well-aligned with text, making the training process simpler and demonstrating outstanding performance in both visual understanding and generation tasks.